Call for Proposals: Due November 1

 Two AIMers in a ShotLink tower

 The 2014 Frys.com Open tournament was held in Napa at the Silverado Country Club during the first week of October.
 This tournament supports many local charities and we are very grateful to be a beneficiary.
 We are also very grateful to all of the volunteers who came out to work at the tournament and to all the spectators who visited our AIM booth.
 Saturday, October 11, was designated as “AIM Day” at the tournament and many of the participants took our AIM golf quiz.
 There were three winners with perfect scores: Ann Smith, Julie Donnellan, and Josh Stanley.
 Along with our congratulations each receives a Sony ActionCam.

 Silicon Valley Gives

-For the second year in a row, AIM is participating in Silicon Valley Gives.
+For the second year in a row, AIM participated in Silicon Valley Gives.
+We’d like to thank this year’s donors.
 Follow the link to learn about the many AIM activities which benefit students and teachers.

 Math in the Quest for Sustainable Agriculture